utcompling/textgrounder/README.txt

 $ tg-copy-data-to-hadoop CORPUS ...

 where CORPUS is the name of a corpus, similar to what is specified when running 'tg-geolocate'.
-Additionally, the pseudo-corpus 'textgrounder' will copy the ancillary TextGrounder data.
+Additionally, the pseudo-corpus 'poligrounder' will copy the ancillary TextGrounder data.
 For example, to copy the Portuguese Wikipedia for March 15, 2012, as well as the ancillary data, run the following:

-$ tg-copy-data-to-hadoop textgrounder ptwiki-20120315
+$ tg-copy-data-to-hadoop poligrounder ptwiki-20120315

 Other possibilities for CORPUS are 'geotext' (the Twitter GeoText corpus), any other corpus listed in the corpus directory (TG_CORPUS_DIR), any